 + PRO: International wings in public hospitals

 Due to the inadequate standards of care at Chinese public healthcare facilities and the country’s growing expat population, public hospitals in Chinese commercial centres have introduced international wings to offer expats quality treatment at a lower cost.
-Expats will also be able to find English-speaking staff at these facilities.
+You can also find English-speaking staff at these facilities.

 - CON: Healthcare standards are generally subpar

-China’s cities generally have access to hospitals that offer a diverse range of services, while its rural areas have little to no public healthcare facilities.
-The standard of care at these facilities tends to be inadequate and slow, while expats may be further frustrated by the language barrier.
+China’s cities generally have access to hospitals offering diverse services, while its rural areas have few to no public healthcare facilities.
+The standard of care at these facilities tends to be inadequate and slow, while you may be further frustrated by the language barrier.

 - CON: Health insurance is expensive